Short Animation entries for the 2019 AACTA Awards are now closed.

-In order to be eligible, a Short Animation must be:
+In order to be eligible for entry in the Short Animation Award category, a Short Animation must be:

 - An Australian production.